Ideas help your work stand out.

 Ultimately it comes down to adding more appeal to your work with great ideas.

 Good ideas help differentiate your work from another, as you can take your commissions to the next level.
-Everyone can have the same illustrative style for example, but not everyone can think like you do – you are totally unique!
+Everyone can have the same illustrative style for example.
+However not everyone can think like you do – you are totally unique!

-Clients don’t higher great advertising agencies because their work looks nice, (which helps of course), they are hired because their ideas behind the work are out of this world.
+Clients don’t higher great advertising agencies because their work looks nice (which makes a big difference of course).
+They’re hired because their ideas behind the work are out of this world.

 So what are the three things to help you think of conceptual ideas?